 Into this context has stepped Black Females in Architecture (BFA), a new society co-founded by Selasi Setufe, Neba Sere, Alisha Fisher and Akua Danso.
 These four young black women, who met by chance at an architecture talk in London, were so buoyed by the otherwise vanishingly rare phenomenon of meeting fellow black women at industry events that they decided to establish the network.

 BFA now has over 150 members sharing frustrations and advice on WhatsApp and at organised workshops.
 They have a commission in Bermondsey and have quickly established a brightly burning presence in the profession.
-For those who care about diversity in architecture, the founding of BFA is the biggest leap forwards of 2018.
+For those who care about diversity in architecture, the founding of BFA is one of the biggest leap forwards of 2018.

 Planning gets its mojo back

 This year marked the 10th anniversary of The Rule of Regulations, a small exhibition curated by Finn Williams with David Knight at the Architecture Foundation's pop-up Closet Gallery in London.
 In this modest show, Williams and Knight dove deep into the byzantine web of British building regs, applying five pieces of policy to Le Corbusier's 1922 Maison Citrohan.